vicksam/flower-types/README.md

 ### Model

-To take a look at the notebook, just click on `image_classifier.ipynb` and it should open automatically.
+To take a look at the notebook, just click on `flower_types.ipynb` and it should open automatically.

-Alternatively you can download the project and open the file `image_classifier.html` in your browser to see the results.
+Alternatively you can download the project and open the file `flower_types.html` in your browser to see the results.

 ### Application